nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * `add q/What does OOP stand for? a/Object Oriented Programming d/images/diagram.png`
 * `add q/What does OOP stand for? a/Object Oriented Programming c/UML n/Important question! d/images/diagram.png`

-Steps for adding a flashcard with diagrams:
+**Steps for adding a flashcard with diagrams**:

-Step 1: Locate the relative file path of the image file.
+**Step 1**: Locate the relative file path of the image file.
 In this example, our file path is `images/classDiagramExample1.png`

 Root folder containing the jar file        |  Image directory :-------------------------:|:-------------------------:
 ![filedirectory](images/ug/ug_add_step1.png) |  ![filedirectory](images/ug/ug_add_step1.1.PNG)

-Step 2: Type the command `add q/This is an example of a class diagram a/True d/image/classDiagramExample1.png`.
+**Step 2**: Type the command `add q/This is an example of a class diagram a/True d/image/classDiagramExample1.png`.
 Remember to include the file extension in `DIAGRAM`.

 ![filedirectory](images/ug/ug_add_step2.png)

-Step 3: The flashcard is added to the list.
+**Step 3**: The flashcard is added to the list.

 ![filedirectory](images/ug/ug_add_step3.png)